tomohiro/bundlizer/README.md

-You can start a rails project as usual
+You can start a rails project as usual:

     $ rails -v
     Rails 3.2.6